OmotosoYusuf/umars-blog/README.md

 # umars-blog
-for my student's task 2 of my beginner web class
+for my students task 2 of my beginner web class